Mickey Higham

-He played for the Leigh Centurions in three separate spells in the Super League and Betfred Championship.
+He played for the Leigh Centurions in three separate spells in the Super League and Championship.
 Higham also played for St Helens, Wigan Warriors and the Warrington Wolves in the top flight.
 He played for both Great Britain and England at international level.

 Background

 Higham was born in Billinge Higher End, Wigan, England.

 Playing career

 Leigh Centurions

 Higham joined St Helens from Leigh in November 2000.

 St Helens

 Higham played for St. Helens from the interchange bench in their 2002 Super League Grand Final victory against Bradford Bulls.
 Having won Super League VI, St Helens contested the 2003 World Club Challenge against 2002 NRL Premiers, Sydney Roosters.
 Higham played from the interchange bench in Saints' 38–0 loss.

 He suffered an ankle injury which ruled him out of most of 2004's Super League IX.
 He'd made over 100 appearances for St Helens, scoring 33 tries.